-A hero who hasn't had any montages is ideally matched up against about 40 threat.
-Thus, a party of three new heroes is a good match-up against 120 threat.
-When a hero gets a montage (raising their stats and gaining a perk), their ideal enemy threat goes up by about 5.
+A player-character who hasn't had any montages is ideally matched up against about 40 threat.
+Thus, a party of three new player-characters is a good match-up against 120 threat.
+When a character gets a montage (raising their stats and gaining a perk), their ideal enemy threat goes up by about 5.

 For most fights, put the players up against something like 70% of their ideal threat, but ramp up to 100% for epic showdowns (even at 100%, the players have a slight upper hand).
-Keep in mind that it's more difficult for the players to go through a series of fights within a single act as they'll have likely expended per-act special abilities and not be at full HP.
+Keep in mind that it's more difficult for the players to go through a series of fights within a single act as they'll have likely expended per-act cinematic actions and not be at full HP.

-Make considerations for heroes that aren't combat-focused, or for heroes that are very combat-focused.
-Heroes can vary in combat prowess quite a bit.
-It's best to make the first tussle with the bad guys a bit easy so you can judge the heroes' capabilities.
+Make considerations for player-characters that aren't combat-focused, or for characters that are very combat-focused.
+Characters can vary in combat prowess quite a bit.
+It's best to make the first tussle with the bad guys a bit easy so you can judge the capabilities of the player-characters.